geudde/attic-chest/pages/04.season-3/04.meeting-32/11.introduction/docs.md

 The simple village maid to see,
 Say could’st thou *join her* as she races
 Along the meads and through the graces,
-Could’st thou for her the flowrets chuse
+Could’st thou for her the flowrets choose
 Of sweetest scent and liveliest hues,
 And as the maid approves the choice
 Say reader could’t thou then rejoice